A Diverse Region with Rich History and Culture

-The Aquitaine region is located in the southwest of France.
-The region’s capital city of Bordeaux is roughly 350 miles from Paris.
-Bordeaux is easily accessible via TGV rail.
+The Nouvelle-Aquitaine region is located in the southwest of France.
+It is made up of the former regions of Aquitaine, Poitou-Charentes, and Limousin.
+The capital of Nouvelle-Aquitaine is the city of Bordeaux and is roughly 350 miles from Paris.
+Bordeaux is easily accessible from Paris in just over two hours via high speed TGV rail.

-Aquitaine is one of France’s premier wine growing regions.
-Varieties include Margaux, Medoc, Sauterne, and Saint-Emilion among others.
-A visit to Aquitaine is a delight for the wine enthusiast.
+Nouvelle-Aquitaine is one of France’s premier wine growing regions.
+Varieties grown in the region include Margaux, Medoc, Sauterne, and Saint-Emilion among others.
+A visit to the region is a delight for the wine enthusiast.

-Aquitaine is also a region of wide open spaces which includes Europe’s largest untouched forest.
-The region is also home to some of France’s best golf courses and some wonderful beaches at Biarritz (pictured below).
+Nouvelle-Aquitaine is also a region of wide open spaces which includes Europe’s largest untouched forest.
+Nouvelle-Aquitaine is also home to some of France’s best golf courses and some wonderful beaches at Biarritz.

-Visit the website of the tourist office of Aquitaine for more information.
+Visit the website of the Aquitaine tourist office for more information.

 How pretty is Bordeaux?
 Well, when Napoleon III commissioned Baron Haussmann to spruce up the squalid streets of Paris, Haussmann looked to the grandly-scaled avenues and elegant buildings of Bordeaux as his inspiration.